-Protective footwear shall have markings as required, as shown in the Appendix A, Table 3, by jurisdiction.
+Protective footwear shall have markings as required, as shown in the Appendix 11.1, Table 3, by jurisdiction.
+Specific safety footwear that meets the CSA and ASTM requirements may be worn in certain applications where identified on a hazard assessment.

-6.1.6 HIGH-VISIBILITY SAFETY APPAREL
+6.1.6 HIGH-VISIBILITY SAFETY APPAREL (HVSA)